DeveloperRahnuma/flutter_with_firebase/README.md

 ## Getting Started

-This project is a starting point for a Jetpack compose and how to design ui without xml for native android application. from beginning. so if you are a begginer or you have some experience on android development this video lecture or code help you too get a step ahead in all term.
+This project is a starting point for a how to use firebase into Futter from beginning. so if you are a begginer or you have some experience on Flutter development this video lecture or code help you too get a step ahead in all term.